 PGY2 Residency in Ambulatory Care Pharmacy

 The Ambulatory Care residency at Temple is designed to provide training and experience for the delivery of clinical pharmacy ambulatory care services within the primary and speciality clinics.
 There is mix of block ambulatory rotations and longitudinal ambulatory care experiences.
-The block rotations are 6 weeks and sync with the schedule of the advanced pharmacy practice experiences (APPEs) of the 4th year Temple students and the PGY-1 pharmacy practice residents.
+The block rotations are 6 weeks and sync with the schedule of the advanced pharmacy practice experiences (APPEs) of the 4th year Temple students.
 Elective rotations are selected based on the interest of the resident and availability.
 The resident’s experience is further enhanced through the completion of a major research project and teaching opportunities in the classroom and the clinical setting.

 - Internal Medicine

 - Abdominal/Renal Transplant

 - Research (longitudinal)

 - Medical Mission